Does Astropod actually go to space?

 We've designed these kits to be as simple as possible to use.
 If you can operate a smartphone and have access to a computer, you will be able to use Astropod.

 That said, Astropod is a hobbyist kit, not a toy.
 The balloon will be filled with helium gas, which is an asphyxiant and is supplied in pressurised cylinders.
-This kit is intended for use by adults.
-Children over the age of 8 may participate in the launch process but must be supervised at all times.
+This kit is intended for use by adults and is not suitable for children under the age of 8.
+Children aged 8+ may participate in the launch process but must be supervised at all times.

 Do I need to buy anything else?